 The Bobbi Brown Makeup Manual includes these gems of wisdom, in case you don’t remember them from kindergarten.

-Am I the only one who finds it super annoying when you’re looking for beauty advice and get sermons about “inner beauty”?
+Am I the only one who finds it annoying when you’re looking for beauty advice and get sermons about “inner beauty”?

 Appearance is distinct from character!
 Let’s acknowledge that, instead of pretending that nurturing your inner goodness will make you more physically beautiful.